El pueblo unido jamás será vencido: Versions

-In 1990, Turkish rock band Bulutsuzluk Ozlemi released the song "Şili'ye Özgürlük" (which translates to "Freedom to Chile") on their second album "Uçtu Uçtu".
-The song is included lyrics "El pueblo unido jamás será vencido".

-In the second half of 1990s, Turkish protest band Grup Yorum occasionally interpreted the tune with a different set of anti-fascist lyrics.

-In 1995 the Hungarian Ska group Szabad Idők (Free Times) released the song "El Pueblo Unido" on their album Vivan Los Zapatistas!.
-El Pueblo Unido included lyrics inspired by the Chilean song.

 In 1998 the British electronic music trio Dario G used the phrase in the song "Revolution".
 In 2002 Russian singer Garik Sukachov used the phrase in his song "Svobodu Andzhele Devis" ("freedom for Angela Davis").
 In 2002 the Spanish group Ska-p released the song "Estampida" on their album ¡¡Que Corra La Voz!!.
 Estampida included lyrics inspired by the Chilean song.

-in 2003 the group Anti-Flag used the English translation "The people united will never be defeated" as chorus in the song "One People, One Struggle" from the album "The Terror State".
+In 2003 the group Anti-Flag used the English translation "The people united will never be defeated" as chorus in the song "One People, One Struggle" from the album The Terror State.

+In 1999 the left-wing Turkish artist Mehmet Celal in his album Fırtınadan Önce ("Before the storm") released his own version of the song in Turkish.
+His album covers a wide variety of communist movements including Latin American communism, like his song "Bolivyalı Küçük Asker" ("Little Bolivian Soldier") about a soldier who has been ordered to murder Argentinian revolutionary Che Guevara.